finos/rune-dsl/documentation/documentation.rst

 **In programming languages, a function is a fixed set of logical instructions returning an output** which can be parameterised by a set of inputs (also known as *arguments*).
 A function is *invoked* by specifying a set of values for the inputs and running the instructions accordingly.
 In the Rosetta DSL, this type of component has been unified under a single *function* construct.

-Functions are a fundamental building block to construct and automate industry processes, because the same set of instructions can be executed as many times as required by varying the inputs to generate a different, yet deterministic, result.
+Functions are a fundamental building block to automate processes, because the same set of instructions can be executed as many times as required by varying the inputs to generate a different, yet deterministic, result.

 Just like a spreadsheet allows users to define and make use of functions to construct complex logic, the Rosetta DSL allows to model complex processes from reusable function components.
-Typically, complex industry processes are defined by combining simpler sub-processes, where one process's ouput can feed into another process's input.
+Typically, complex processes are defined by combining simpler sub-processes, where one process's ouput can feed as input into another process.
 Each of those processes and sub-processes are represented by a function.
 Functions can invoke other functions, so they can represent processes made up of sub-processes, sub-sub-processes, and so on.

 Reusing small, modular processes has the following benefits:

 * **Consistency**.
 When a sub-process changes, all processes that use the sub-process benefit from that single change.
 * **Flexibility**.
 A model can represent any process by reusing existing sub-processes.
-There is no need to define each process explicitly, instead, we pick and choose from a set of pre-existing building blocks.
+There is no need to define each process explicitly: instead, we pick and choose from a set of pre-existing building blocks.

 Function Specification
 ^^^^^^^^^^^^^^^^^^^^^^